 Next time you find yourself tempted to add energy, try the sentence with and without an exclamation point.
 Does it still convey the urgency you need?
 You may be surprised!
 Or just surprised.

-Want more writing tips?
+Need some help finding the right words?
 Subscribe to my newsletter, Copy This!